INTRODUCTION

 Hubbard Brook Experimental Forest has been the site of internationally renowned ecological research for over sixty years.
 It is where acid rain was discovered in 1963, the consequential evidence of which would lead to the 1970 Clean Air Act.
 It is a forest where research leads to evidence, evidence to awareness, and awareness to action.
 Hydrologists, ornithologists, entomologists, geologists, pedologists, and other “ologists” arrive to glean the information this forest holds, to read the sensors and report back to the world with insights and recommended actions.

 In 2021, an ecologist (Dr. Rich Blundell) and an artist (Rita Leduc) brought Oika Research to Hubbard Brook Experimental Forest.
 Their experiment, Extending Ecology, aims to gain insights on a different kind of information than that of Hubbard Brook’s traditional scientists: information the forest has been nurturing for 13.8 billion years (give or take infinity).
-The study researches Oika’s dominant claim: that when people enter into a relationship with an ecosystem, wisdom of the ecosystem trickles into their awareness and actions: they learn how to think, act, and flourish with and as the ecological intelligence of the ecosystem.
+The study uses both science and creative engagement to research Oika’s dominant claim: that when people enter into a “whole-brained” relationship with an ecosystem, stores of wisdom within the ecosystem trickle up into their awareness and actions: they learn how to think, act, and flourish with and as the ecological intelligence of the ecosystem.

 Like the scientists, the ecologist and artist are researching on behalf of society, using their training to conduct experiments, read the sensors, and report insights back to the world to spread awareness and recommend actions.
-Unlike the scientists, the ecologist and artist are the sensors, collaborating in relationship with the forest.
+Unlike the scientists, the ecologist and artist are the sensors, using deep-time natural science and relational, creative practices to collaborate in relationship with the forest.

 May we all look at our lives and figure out ways to do so, be it with a surprise from a bunch of bananas at Price Chopper, a sparkle from a spiderweb on your car door, or an appreciation of entanglement as you strive to be with and in this world.